Oryx: Oryxes in popular culture

-The oryx is the national animal of Namibia, the State of Qatar, and the company Qatar Airways has an oryx as its logo.
+The oryx is the national animal of Namibia and Qatar.
+Qatar's airline company Qatar Airways has an oryx as its logo.

 The main boss of the MMO game Realm of the Mad God is Oryx the Mad God, named after the creator of the original sprite sheets, Oryx.
 His four direct subordinates also bear the names of four South African species of oryx.

 Oryxes appear briefly, along with many other species of animal, in the Talk Talk music video It's My Life.

 In the video game Tom Clancy's Rainbow Six Siege, a playable defending operator nicknamed Oryx was introduced in Year 5 Season 1.
 His ability is called "Remah Dash," where he can charge to break holes in walls and knock down enemies.

 Oryx is a nickname for a character in Margaret Atwood's book Oryx and Crake.

-Oryx is also the main antagonist’s name in the video game Destiny: The Taken King, a god who seeks vengeance on the player, known as a Guardian, after they killed his son Crota.
-He is killed by the player in the raid “King’s Fall”.
-He is portrayed as “Oryx, the Taken King”.
+Oryx is also the main antagonist's name in the video game Destiny: The Taken King, a god who seeks vengeance on the player, known as a Guardian, after they killed his son Crota.
+He is killed by the player in the raid "King's Fall".
+He is portrayed as "Oryx, the Taken King".

+The Oryx is mentioned in Pliny's Natural History, in which he writes, "There is a wild beast, named by the Egyptians Oryx, which, when the star [Sirius] rises, is said to stand opposite to it, to look steadfastly at it, and then to sneeze, as if it were worshiping it."

+In the 1994 film and 2019 remake of The Lion King and The Lion King II: Simba's Pride, the two species of oryxes in Hell's Gate National Park are the East African oryx and gemsbok.